bilalobe/Opossum/docs/service-availability/testing-validation.md

 | Error Rate            | Percentage by service      | >1%              | Critical alert       |
 | Fallback Distribution | Pie chart of service usage | >20% non-primary | Weekly report        |

+!!! note
+    Pay close attention to the Service Uptime and Error Rate metrics in the Validation Dashboard.
+These are key indicators of overall service availability.

 ## Continuous Testing

 | Practice              | Implementation                                | Frequency        | Responsible Team |